jerzown/Data-Sci-Projects/README.md

 - Cost Efficiency Insights: Breaks down cost effectiveness by campaign type and channel, supporting budget reallocation decisions.
 - Channel Performance Comparison: Offers a side-by-side view of CTR, impressions, and leads across platforms to refine strategy.
 - User-Friendly Visuals: Interactive and color-coded visuals help stakeholders easily interpret data and derive insights.

+## Project 5 - Website Performance Analytics Dashboard
+Overview
+The Website Performance Analytics Dashboard is a two-page Power BI report designed to provide comprehensive insights into website traffic, user sessions, and engagement behavior.
+It helps teams understand when and how users interact with the site, offering actionable data to enhance performance and experience.

+Key Insights:
+Session Analysis
+- Total Sessions: Displays the cumulative number of sessions.
+- Total Users: Shows the total number of unique users.
+- Total Events: Tracks the total count of user-triggered events.
+- Avg Sessions per User: Average number of sessions per unique user.
+- Avg Events per Session: Average number of events triggered per session.
+- Total Sessions, Events, and Users by Time of Day: Visualizes key metrics across different times.
+- Top 5 Timestamps with Most Traffic: Tabular view of the peak traffic times.
+- # of Sessions and Users by Hour: Ribbon chart showing hourly engagement trends.

+User Engagement Analysis:
+- Total Sessions: Cumulative number of sessions analyzed.
+- Total Engaged Sessions: Number of sessions marked as engaged.
+- Avg Engagement Rate: Average rate of user engagement.
+- Total Sessions and Engaged Sessions by Time of Day: Column chart comparing overall vs. engaged sessions.
+- Top 5 Timestamps with Most Traffic: Table displaying time slots with highest activity.
+- # of Sessions and Engaged Sessions by Hour: Ribbon chart visualizing engagement distribution by hour.

+Additional Features:
+- Channel Filters: Interactive slicers allowing users to filter all visuals by marketing channel (e.g., Organic, Social, Email, Referral).
+- Q&A Visual: Embedded natural language interface that allows users to ask data questions like “What hour has the most engaged sessions?” and receive instant visual responses.

+Dataset Source
+The data used in this dashboard is sourced from Website Performance: Case Study from Statso (https://statso.io/website-performance-case-study/#google_vignette).

+Key Benefits
+- Real-Time Traffic Insights: Helps identify peak usage times and top-performing content windows.
+- User Engagement Analysis: Measures how effectively users interact with the website.
+- Custom Channel Filters: Supports channel-specific performance review and optimization.
+- Self-Service BI: Empowers users to explore data freely with the integrated Q&A feature.